Skip to Main Content

 unwanted sexual conduct should not be tolerated

-The Law Offices of Usmaan Sleemi is ready to fight for you against an employer that allows sexual harassment to pervade into their company.
+The Law Offices of Usmaan Sleemi is ready to fight for you against an employer that allows sexual harassment to pervade its company.
 No employee should dread coming to work because they know they will be mistreated.
-To schedule a free and confidential consultation about sexual harassment at work in Essex County, call (973) 453-4060, or contact us online today.
+To schedule a free and confidential consultation about sexual harassment at work in Essex County, call 973-866-9415, or contact us online today.

 WHAT IS SEXUAL HARASSMENT AT WORK?

 Sexual harassment is against the law, whether a woman or a man is being sexually harassed.
-In New Jersey, sexual harassment can occur during the application process for a job, or while a company employs you.
+In New Jersey, sexual harassment can occur during the application process for a job or while a company employs you.
+Under both New Jersey law and federal laws like Title VII of the Civil Rights Act, employers are required to provide a workplace free from harassment and discrimination.
+New Jersey employees are protected whether they work full-time, part-time, or are in the middle of the hiring process.

 Sexual harassment can take several different forms.
 One way that you may experience sexual harassment is by being subjected to jokes that are sexually suggestive.
 These comments are typically unwanted and are used to embarrass or humiliate an employee.
+Many employees do not realize that harassment of a sexual nature, including unwanted sexual advances, unwelcome sexual advances, and unwanted touching, can all be grounds for a legal claim.
+When a supervisor or coworker makes demands of a sexual nature, such as attempts to demand sexual favors in exchange for job benefits, this is known as quid pro quo harassment.
+Quid pro quo is one of the most serious forms of workplace sexual harassment that Essex County employees may face.
 Other actions that can trigger a sexual harassment claim include:

 • Repeatedly asking an employee out for a date or requesting sexual favors